 - small British territory in the western Caribbean, total population about 30,000

-- The Beaches brand of all inclusive resorts for families has a flagship resort here, Beaches Turks & Caicos, with water park and lazy river
+- The Beaches brand of all-inclusive resorts for families has a flagship resort here, Beaches Turks & Caicos, with a water park and lazy river

 - three distinct islands offer white-sand beaches, super snorkeling, colonial towns and forts, and some popular family resorts.